smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 ## Mostest Theorems

-> What is the theorem or construction that in computer science that you feel is
+> What is the theorem or construction in computer science that you feel is most
-> most counterintuitive, and which one do you find most beautiful?
+> counterintuitive, and which one do you find most beautiful?

 Well, this kind of ranking of things in a [one dimensional](https://en.wikipedia.org/wiki/One-dimensional_space) criterion.